johannas-kram/JavaUno-Online-Backend/readme.md

 ### Version 2.0
 * Bugfix: If next round was started very quick after a bots last turn, the fronted got misleading next turn pushes
+* Modified draw behaviour: Draw duties or penalties are drawn all at once
 * New optional feature: tokenized-game-create (see #tokenized-game-create) (limited downwards compatibility)
 * New feature: You can switch the game to another device
 * New feature: You can leave the running game (will become a bot)